-To dream of attacking or being attacked often relates to issues of control in our life.
+To dream of attacking or being attacked often relates to issues of control or criticism in life.
 Even if you feel you are in complete control of your life, you may still have an attacking dream, because deep down, you could be waging a war to stay in control, and fear what would happen if you lost control.
 Attacking dreams are not usually about wanting to hurt ourselves or others, but can be about our own unresolved internal conflict.
-Dreams of being attacked or attacking can disturb us with their violence, but attacking dreams show us a way to peaceful resolution.
+Dreams of being attacked or attacking can disturb us with their violence, but attack dreams show us a way to peaceful resolution.
 (Please note, these insights may not be relevant if you have PTSD and are suffering traumatic dreams that relive your experience.
 If this is your situation, please do seek personal, empathetic, professional help.)

 Attacking dreams are challenging to address because they are often asking us questions such as:

 – Where am I being defensive in my life?

 – Where may I be hurting myself or someone else in real life?

 – What old patterns of behaviour do I need to break?